mintic-ai/ephemeral/docs/guides/adding-services.md

 3. **Metrics Collection**: Add metrics for monitoring service performance
 4. **Error Tracking**: Use structured error tracking

-This guide provides a comprehensive foundation for creating robust, testable, and maintainable services in the Docker On-Demand system.
+This guide provides a comprehensive foundation for creating robust, testable, and maintainable services in the Ephemeral system.
 Follow these patterns and practices to ensure consistency and quality across all services.